matthewpalmer/matthewpalmer.github.io/_posts/2022-11-21-best-launcher-app-macos-launchbar-alfred.md

 **Cons**

-- Doesn't support a lot of the extensive power-user functionality that other launcher apps have, like clipboard history, automations, plugins, music control, calculators
+- Doesn't support a lot of the extensive power-user functionality that other launcher apps have, like clipboard history, automations, plugins, music control, and calculators
 - Not customisable in terms of UI or themes, only light or dark mode
 - No support for plugins or extensibility (though you can trigger custom scripts)
 - Search indexing process isn't as smooth as the other apps